 - protection of amines as amides,

-- and on the Baeyer-Villiger reaction of ketones:
+- and the Baeyer-Villiger oxidation of ketones to esters

 In this section on reactions of aromatic compounds, we’ve seen two important classes of reactions: